 Now let us find the answers to the other two questions mentioned above.
 I will do it by demonstrating a way for a company to design and perform a data management maturity assessment.

 Design and perform a data management maturity assessment and benchmark the results.

 A company needs to take the following steps to perform a maturity assessment and benchmark the results.

 Step 1.
 Specify the definition, scope, and key sub-capabilities of data management.

-The basic model of data management includes five core sub-capabilities of data management as shown in Figure 1.
+The basic data management model includes five core sub-capabilities of data management, as shown in Figure 1.
 But first, let’s agree on the definition of data management.
-Data management is a business capability that safeguards the company’s data and information resources and optimizes data and information value chains (further in the text, ‘data chain’) to ensure effective conduction of business.
+Data management is a business capability that safeguards the company’s data and information resources.
+It optimizes data and information value chains (further in the text, ‘data chain’) to ensure the effective conduction of business.
 Data chains support the delivery of key business value propositions.
-A set of key data management sub-capabilities ensures an optimized design of these chains.
+A set of key data management sub-capabilities provides an optimized design of these chains.
 These sub-capabilities traditionally include (but are not limited to) data management framework (data governance), data modeling, information systems architecture, and data quality.
 The list of these sub-capabilities depends on the chosen perspective on data management (broad or narrow).
-This perspective depends on the relationship between data management and the IT function.
+This perspective relies on the relationship between data management and the IT function.
 Supporting IT and other sub-capabilities contribute to the optimized functioning of data chains.